Perfume Review & Musings: Soir de Lune by Sisley

-Soir de Lune is described as a floral chypre but it is as much a fruity and animalic chypre.
-The new jus exemplifies elegance and refinement bringing those qualities to a new level.
+Soir de Lune is officially described as a floral chypre but it is just as much a fruity and animalic chypre to the nose.
+This new composition seems to embody the very Platonic ideas of elegance and refinement bringing those qualities to a new level and in particular making the scent appear significantly more sophisticated than the previous chypre found in the portfolio of the brand, Eau du Soir at the risk admittedly of cannibalizing the first.

-The commitment to quality on the part of the d'Ornanos is felt immediately upon inhaling the scent the first few seconds.
-One's nose finds here a sense of accomplishment and refinement that imposes readily the idea that Sisley have not wasted their time, on the contrary winning time over, making it their friend, in brief producing a scent that has unmistakenly benefited from the passing of time and the accumulation of experience.
-Soir de Lune is an excellent example of how a perfumer can progress from one creation to another instead of seeing the sacred flame extinguish itself.
+The commitment to quality on the part of the d'Ornanos can be felt immediately upon inhaling the scent.
+You are struck here with a sense of accomplishment and refinement that makes you think that Sisley did not waste their time indeed as the fragrance has benefited from the extra attention and accumulation of experience.
+Soir de Lune is a great example of how perfumes can progress from one creation to another while paying attention to the same idea.

-Sisley have taken the same concept, the idea of a luxurious chypre, but have added years and layers of maturity and discernment to it.
-It has now gained a polish and refinement that truly cannot be improvised or simply willed.
-I can well imagine the number of trials and the attentive pondering such a scent has required over the years, the number of suppression of unnecessary details and effects.
-The result is outstanding...
+Sisley have thus taken the same concept, the idea of a luxurious chypre, but it has now gained further polish and elegance, further depth in other words, characteristics that would be hard to just improvise or simply will, it seems.
+One can well imagine the number of trials and errors, the number of suppression of unnecessary details and effects.
+And the result is outstanding...

 The kinship with Eau du Soir is immediately apparent but as if Eau du Soir were the rudimentary draft of Soir de Lune traced with chalk bits on a sidewalk.This comes as an instructive experience because Eau du Soir up to now smelled to me like a very elegant chypre.
 But like in fairy tales where a beautiful young woman is made to suddenly appear ugly in the eyes of the hero by the apparition of yet another beauty, even more beautiful than the first fair lady, Eau du Soir is made to smell somewhat crude and unrefined in comparison with Soir de Lune.
 I will confess that now I think of a mix of artificial candies and aromatic herbs from my kitchen cupboard when I smell Eau du Soir and compare it side by side with Soir de Lune.